janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-1-javascript-version.md

 $ brew link node@10 --force --overwrite
 ```

 Install **Yarn**.
 Yarn is a better npm.
-I am particularly fund of the really fast installs on a project where the dependencies are up to date, because this allows you include yarn install as part of the build, making sure that you are always using the correct versions.
-We do this in part TODO.
+I am particularly fund of the really fast installs on a project where the dependencies are up to date, because this allows you include `yarn install` as part of the build, making sure that you are always using the correct versions.

 ```bash
 $ brew install yarn
 ```

 Install the command line tools for Azure Functions, **Azure Functions Core Tools**.
-This will add the `func` command to your shell.
-We install the tools use a local Node.js package instead of a global tool because we will be using the `func` command later on in our continuous integration pipeline.
-If you want to have the command available everywhere in your shell, I would recommend installing it with Homebrew, since that makes it easy to maintain the package together with Node.js and Yarn (`brew install azure-functions-core-tools`).
-If you're a team of developers, including the tools as developer dependencies makes it easy to keep everybody on the same version.
-It's fine having the command installed both locally and globally, should you prefer that.
+This is the `func` shell command.
+The tools are installed as a local Node.js package instead of a global tool because we will be using the `func` command later on in our continuous integration pipeline.
+Installing it locally also has the benefit that if you're a team of developers, it easy to keep everybody on the same version.
+The last section in this post has a note about installing the `func` command globally on your system.

 I always install exact versions of the Node.js packages that I use (`--exact`) because I like being able to see the versions of the installed packages in `package.json`.
 With the command line tool [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) installed you can upgrade all the packages with the command `ncu -u && yarn upgrade`.
 I recommend keeping upgrades in their own commits to make it easy to revert an upgrade, should it break something.

-TODO: Is the `func` command required to be available globally by VSCode?

 ```bash
 $ mkdir azure-functions-typescript